wp-plugins/cc-child-pages/readme.txt

 CC Child Pages also includes a widget for displaying child pages within your sidebars.

-The widget can be set to show the children of the current page or a specific page.
+The widget can be set to show the children of the current page or a specific page, or to show all pages.

 Pages can be sorted by their menu order, title or ID.
 You can also select the depth of pages to be displayed.

+You can now also tick the checkbox to show all pages, in which case the widget will behave much like the standard Pages widget but with additional options.

 = Using the shortcode =